blog posts

 3. Welcome to Dashboard

 The center column provides links for writing your first blog post, creating an about page, setting up the home page, and viewing your website’s front end.
-The column on the right provides useful links to manage widgets and menus, settings related to comments, and links to the WordPress setup guide.
+The column on the right provides valuable links to manage widgets and menus, settings related to comments, and links to the WordPress setup guide.

-4. Site Health status
+4. Site Health Status

 5. Quick Draft